alexpetro000/rc522-i2c/README.md

+## Features of this fork
+Callback with empty string on tag remove

 ## RFID RC522 on Raspberry PI with NodeJS (I2C version)

 node.js module to access a rfid reader with rc522 chipset which is connected a raspberry pi